 Important Preliminary Notes

-Under new requirements for air travel that took effect February 22, 2021, when a student arrives in Canada, they must take a COVID-19 test before leaving the airport and spend 3 days in quarantine at a federal government-authorized hotel.
-With a clear test result, the student can proceed to the quarantine site identified in their quarantine plan.
+Under new requirements for air travel that took effect February 22, 2021, when a student arrives in Canada, they must take a COVID-19 test before leaving the airport.
+Unvaccinated travelers must proceed to the quarantine site identified in their quarantine plan.
 Ten-days into their quarantine, the student will use a take-home test provided at their arrival in Canada.
 A further clear result is required before leaving quarantine at 14 days.

 The traveler is responsible for the cost of both testing and accommodation.
 Please check the Government of Canada’s updates for the latest information.